 The personal injury claims process might take longer if you are still receiving medical treatment and/or have not reached maximum medical improvement (MMI), which is defined as the point at which your injury is unlikely to change significantly.

-As a rule of thumb, it’s not advised to settle your personal injury claim before reaching MMI because the full extent and scope of your injuries and damages are not clear yet.
+As a rule of thumb, it’s not advised to settle your personal injury claim before reaching MMI.
+This is because the full extent and scope of your injuries and damages are not clear yet.

 5. The severity of your injury and the need for extensive medical care

 If you are still undergoing extensive medical treatment, it may take longer to settle your personal injury claim.
-Thus, the more severe your injury, the more time you may need to settle your claim because you are more likely to require multiple surgeries, rehabilitation, therapy, or other types of ongoing medical care.
+Thus, the more severe your injury, the more time you may need to settle your claim.
+This is because you are more likely to require multiple surgeries, rehabilitation, therapy, or other types of ongoing medical care.